 Derwent Park is served by 2 schools, including 2 primary.
 The average ICSEA score is 902, which is below the national average of 1,000.
 Public transport access includes 12 bus stops.

-From an investment perspective, Derwent Park offers a gross rental yield of 3.4%, rated as moderate yield.
+Looking at the investment signals, Derwent Park shows a gross rental yield of approximately 5.6%, rated as high yield.
 Property prices are near the state median ($540K/$750K).
 The price-to-income ratio of 8.7x is considered moderate.
 House prices have moved -10.0% year-on-year.
+Population growth of -0.5% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.